 Cons: Fewer LEDs on each lamp than some other options, so it may not be ideal for some plants that need a lot of light.

-Bestva’s lights come in anywhere between 1,000 and 4,000 watts (the price shown is for the 1,000W option).
+Bestva’s lights come in anywhere between 1,000 and 4,000 watts (the price shown is for the 1,000W option), although the LEDs are not quite as bright as advertised..
 The unit is designed to hang above your plants and be mounted using the supplied hooks.
 There are nine bands of LED lights, each of which is a dual-chip LED.
 These bright lights are efficient, and you can switch lighting settings using the two switches.
 The “Veg” button is ideal for growing and the “Bloom” button is for seedling and flowering.
 You can press both if you have plants that need more lighting.

 Pros: Includes necessary hardware for mounting the lights.
 Multiple lighting settings allow you to customize the lighting based on your plant’s needs.